Look to experienced summer learning programs when it comes to COVID recovery

 Funding for summer is available at unprecedented levels through the American Rescue Plan.
 Signaling the importance of summer learning, the Department of Education also recently announced its National Summer Learning & Enrichment Collaborative.
 All of this has left districts and schools scrambling to put something in place for the summer of 2020.
 Yet, a recent analysis of 100 large and urban school districts found that more than half have not yet shared any information about their summer plans.

-This is our moment.
+This is our moment to step up.

 After a year where so many students had their learning disrupted, we can’t afford to miss the opportunity to support student recovery this summer - and for many years to come.
 Education Secretary Miguel Cardona said schools need to think outside the box and employ a “sense of urgency” when considering summer programming.
 He also said that schools can’t do it alone.
 With so much at stake and so much funding on the line, we must acknowledge that one summer is not going to be enough.
 We urge schools, districts, and states to work together with community-based organizations to respond to the urgency of this year, and to use this infusion of funds to create plans to support quality, evidenced-based learning recovery strategies over the long term.